 Health and Wellbeing is an area of expertise at UWE Bristol, and on this pathway you will be supported by a research supervisor with extensive research experience in your chosen field.
 As well as providing in-depth social research training, on this course you will learn about interdisciplinary social scientific philosophy, research design, quantitative and qualitative methodologies and analysis.
 You will be encouraged to critically review and evaluate research approaches and evidence, and investigate your own research questions.

 You will have the opportunity to choose optional modules relating to your pathway and future research interests, and undertake research for your dissertation.
 One of the benefits of the SWDTP is that all students studying on the two pathways (Health and Wellbeing or Sustainable Futures) at the partner universities join together for interdisciplinary modules, so students will have the opportunity to travel to Bath, Bristol and Exeter for research training days.

 A route into PhD or research career

 If you join the course through the SWDTP's 1+3 route, you will then stay on at UWE Bristol to undertake your PhD, and work with the same supervisor on your doctoral research.
 If you choose to take your skills into industry, this MRes course provides an excellent grounding for building a research career.

 The optional modules listed are those that are most likely to be available, but they may be subject to change.

 You will study:

 - Contemporary Debates in Lifestyles Behaviours and Public Health*.

-*The delivery of these modules will take place at other universities within the SWDTP (Bath, Exeter and Bristol) and the location will vary from year to year.
+*The delivery of these modules will take place in partnership with other universities within the SWDTP (Bath, Exeter and Bristol) and there may be a requirement to attend a small number of sessions at these other institutions.
+The location will vary from year to year.